seashell/drago/docs/docs/commands/network/delete.md

-# Command: interface list
+# Command: network delete

-The `interface list` command is used to list all available interfaces.
+The `network delete` command is used to delete an existing network.

 ## Usage

 ```
-drago interface list [options]
+drago network delete [options] <id>
 ```

 ## General Options